microsoft/generative-ai-for-beginners/01-introduction-to-genai/README.md

 ## How did we get Generative AI?

-Despite the extraordinary _hype_ created lately by the announcement of generative AI models, this technology is decades in the making, with the first research efforts dating back to 60s.
+Despite the extraordinary _hype_ created lately by the announcement of generative AI models, this technology is decades in the making, with the first research efforts dating back to the 60s.
 We're now at a point with AI having human cognitive capabilities, like conversation as shown by for example [OpenAI ChatGPT](https://openai.com/chatgpt) or [Bing Chat](https://www.microsoft.com/edge/features/bing-chat?WT.mc_id=academic-105485-koreyst), which also uses a GPT model for the web search Bing conversations.

 Backing up a bit, the very first prototypes of AI consisted of typewritten chatbots, relying on a knowledge base extracted from a group of experts and represented into a computer.
 The answers in the knowledge base were triggered by keywords appearing in the input text.
 However, it soon became clear that such approach, using typewritten chatbots, did not scale well.